redlink-gmbh/redlink-nlp/README.md

 Free use of this software is granted under the terms of the Apache License Version 2.0.
 See the [License](LICENSE.txt) for more details.

+### Considerations for the Stanford NLP Modules

+[Stanford Core NLP](https://stanfordnlp.github.io/CoreNLP/) is a GPLv3 licensed language analysis tool suite that supports several languages.

+So please consider GPLv3 related requirements when using one of the modules that require Stanford Core NLP

+* `nlp-stanfordnlp`
+* `nlp-stanfordnlp-de`
+* `nlp-truecase-de`

+The code for those Modules is Licensed under Apache License Version 2.0.
+Actually using those modules requires GPLv3 licensed Dependencies.